"Now, more than ever, we need positive and effective voices in Lansing.

 Strengthen Public Schools - Ensure every student, teacher, and parent has the resources needed to succeed.

-As a community college instructor, university trustee, and former college administrator, I have had the opportunity to see higher education from all sides.
+As a community college instructor, university trustee, and college administrator, I had the opportunity to see higher education from all sides.
 I have seen through my years of experience that we can absolutely do better.
 We must do better.
 We have a choice when it comes to providing education for Michigan residents.
 We can choose to continue the decades of disinvestment in public education, or we can choose to prioritize students and teachers.
 I believe in a Michigan that provides equitable funding to K-12 schools, free community college, and that significantly greater investment in our world-class universities.

 Protect Michigan's Natural Resources - Clean Air and Safe Drinking Water